AndrewSRea/My_Learning_Port/JavaScript/Tools_and_Testing/Cross_Browser_Testing/Feature_Detection/README.md

 <hr>

-:warning: **Warning!** You will run into problems when you download the [supports-styling.css]() file into a local directory.
+:warning: **Warning!** You will run into problems when you download the [supports-styling.css](https://github.com/mdn/learning-area/blob/master/tools-testing/cross-browser-testing/feature-detection/supports-styling.css) file into a local directory.
 Your terminal will display some warnings like `{ expected` and `at-rule or selector expected`.
 The `@supports` code blocks have been written incorrectly.
-Basically, the `AND` logic on the `@supports` lines need another set of parentheses `()` around them.
+Basically, the `AND` logic on the `@supports` lines needs another set of parentheses `()` around it.
 The code needs to be changed as follows:
 ```
 @supports ((flex-flow: row) and (flex: 1)) {